nkaminski/amd-gseriessoc-gpio/README.md

 # amd-gseriessoc-gpio

-GPIO drivers with Arch Linux PKGBUILDs for AMD G seriie SoC's
+GPIO drivers with Arch Linux PKGBUILDs for AMD G series SoC's

 The PKGBUILD file in the root directory will build the static kernel module against the currently running kernel.